 Legal recruiters don’t charge!
 The job candidate takes on little risk financially by using a legal recruiter.
 Because the firm that the job candidate ultimately gets placed into is the one paying the recruiter fees, the job candidate’s wallet is unaffected and there is almost nothing to lose when looking for a traditional lawyer position or in-house role (There is a caveat, however.
 See below.)

 Quick placement.
 A recruiter can expedite the process for those who urgently need to change jobs.
 A good Las Vegas recruiter will be up to date on the latest job openings and can make contact with potential employers quickly.
 For top legal talent, finding a new role quickly aligned with your career expectations and years of experience can be a huge benefit.

 Direct and truthful feedback.
 Recruiters are paid when they place lawyers, so they will be honest about a candidate’s strengths and weaknesses.
-There is no benefit to sugarcoating expectations and being overly optimistic about leads.
+There is no benefit to sugarcoating expectations and being overly optimistic about leads or your lawyer resume.
 Blunt feedback and accurate assessments about one’s job prospects are the valuable kind of honesty—the kind that will help your career rather than hurt it.

 Legal recruiters do come with potential downsides as well.
 A few disadvantages that could come with using a legal recruiter:

 No signing bonuses?
 When law firms pay recruiters, that money could come out of what would have been a signing bonus.
 Because using a recruiter takes some control out of your job search, a successful placement sometimes means less negotiating power over salary, bonuses, and benefits.